 Make sure AA literature is available in public libraries (the Big Book is stolen more than any other book!).

 Speak about AA at workshops for the public, or at health fairs.

-The 2017 SENY Convention is set for March 24-25 at the Renaissance Westchester Hotel.
-This annual, weekend-long event is to provide meetings and workshops on recovery, unity and service – as well as an atmosphere for all participants to have fun and fellowship.
+The 2018 SENY Convention is held in late March and provides meetings and workshops on recovery, unity and service as well as an atmosphere for all participants to have fun and fellowship.

 Help translate the written materials of the Area, so AA groups and members remain informed regardless of their language.

 Help translate during service meetings and other events so everyone can participate.